Dzekanaa/PlasticSurgery-Website/wp-content/plugins/metform/readme.txt

 Fixed: The resetting issue of input fields of multiple forms of a page.

 Version 3.2.2 // 2023-02-21
-Added: New notice if permalink saved as plain to change permalink to postname.
+Added: New notice if permalink saved as plain to change permalink to post name.
-Improved: Entry ID auto increement by one and will be serialized.
+Improved: Entry ID auto increment by one and will be serialized.
 Improved: Security in google reCAPTCHA and simple reCAPTCHA field.
 Improved: Demo templates of the Elementor form.
 Improved: GDPR consent message from on to accepted.